 Perhaps you have heard the old proverb: "He who chases two rabbits catches neither".
-This is true.
+This is true!
 The hunter must have focus in order to be successful.
 For a bird in flight there is safety in numbers.
 While a hawk can easily focus on a single victim, hundreds of victims can be distracting.
-This simple fact is used by the military to protect planes from predator missiles.
-When an airplane is under attack it can drop hundreds of targets called "chaff".
-These many targets can often distract the focus of a missile and save the airplane.
-The lack of focus also affects those driving cars.
-In 2011 23% of all automobile wrecks involved cell phones (That's 1.3 million crashes).
+This simple fact is used by the military.
+When an airplane is under attack by a missile, it can drop hundreds of targets called "chaff".
+These many targets can often distract the missile and save the airplane.
+In 2011, 23% of all automobile wrecks involved cell phones (That's 1.3 million crashes).
 Distractions can be deadly when you are driving.
-The lack of focus also affects athletes.
 At the recent Olympics (2016), Australian swimmer Emily Seebohm was a heavy favorite to win the gold in the 100-meter backstroke.
 She didn't!
 She later explained that she "messed up" because she stayed up too long the night before responding to messages of encouragement on Twitter and Facebook.
 Even minor distractions can sometimes dilute our effectiveness.
-Success and focus go together!
+Success often involves the ability to focus on "one thing".

 The spiritual application of this principle should be obvious.
-Paul wanted to win the race of life, and he did by focusing on only one thing..
+Paul wanted to win the race of life, and he did so by focusing on only one thing..
 He successfully finished the race, kept the faith, and has now received a crown of righteousness (2 Tim.
 4:6 - 8).
 This crown, he explains, was not just for him, but also for "all who have longed for His appearing".
-Paul's focus was to please Christ and that "one thing" was the driving force of his life.
-That "one thing" should also be the focus of every life.
+Paul's goal was to please Christ and he did everything he could to avoid any distractions.
+We should do the same!

-First, Paul forgot what was behind.
+First, he forgot what was behind.
 Some of the things "behind" were negative, and some were positive.
 He forgot them both.
 The man looking back over his should cannot plow a straight furrow (Lk.
 9:62).
 At Lystra, for example, Paul was stoned and left for dead (Acts 14:19).
 Imagine how distracting this memory would be if he though about it every time he stood up to preach.
 That's why he forgot it.
 At Ephesus, by contrast, Paul had such success that in only two years everybody in Asia heard the word of the Lord, both Jews and Greeks (Acts 19:10).
 He forgot this too!
-Success demands that we focus on today's race, not yesterdays victory or defeat.
+Success in the present demands that we focus on today's race, not yesterdays victory or defeat.

 The Greek word "ekteino" means to stretch out.
 When Jesus met a man with a withered hand, He commanded him "stretch out your hand" (Mk.
 3:5).
 The word translated in our text as "straining toward" is "epekteino" which is an intensive form of "ekteino".
-Paul was not just

-"stretching out", he was "straining".
+Paul was not just "stretching out", he was "straining".
 Remember!
 The Christian life is not a "stroll" it is a race!